Even if you’re not a vegetarian or vegan, eating more plants may benefit your health, say experts

 Peruse the produce section as well as frozen foods case to find veggies and fruits you haven’t tried.
 Whole grains such as quinoa, brown rice, bulgur, popcorn, whole oats offer more nutrition than highly processed grains such as white flour.

-Cindy Fiege, certified herbalist, Nature’s Sunshine certified In.Form coach and owner of Harmony Health Store, LLC, in Spencerport, likes making a plant-based protein shake in morning to eat more protein.
+Cindy Fiege, certified herbalist, Nature’s Sunshine certified In.Form coach and owner of Harmony Health Store, LLC, in Spencerport, likes making a plant-based protein shake with the best electric protein shaker in the morning to eat more protein.
 Lunch is a salad full of crunchy vegetables.
 Vegetables predominate at dinner, too.

 “Focus more on half your plate to be filled with vegetables, one-quarter with protein and one-quarter a carbohydrate, like brown rice,” Fiege said.
 “Hippocrates said, ‘Let food be thy medicine and medicine be thy food.’
 How true is that?”